 - The ideal size of coarse aggregates should be such that they should pass the through IS 63 mm sieve and retains on the 4.75 mm IS sieve.

 - Aggregate used for construction must be free from any disintegrated pieces, alkalis, vegetable matter, etc.

 Uses Of Coarse aggregates In Construction Work

-In the construction industry, aggregates are used in concrete considering its economic factor and its strength which it is provided to concrete.
+In the construction industry, aggregates are used in concrete considering their economic factor and the strength which it is provided to concrete.

-They also play a major role in sewage treatment processes and water filtration. quickly from road.
+They also play a major role in sewage treatment processes and water filtration. quickly from the road.

 - As a bearing material

 - As a filling material

 Uses Of Aggregate In Concrete